seanelvidge/seanelvidge.github.io/_posts/2025-01-13-Home_advantage_in_English_football.md

 related_posts: true
 ---

 For generations, "home advantage" has been a tenet of sports.
-The roar of the crowd, the familiarity of the pitch, the comfort of the home dressing room – all give the home team a significant edge.
-This is particularly true in English football with passionate fans and unique stadium atmospheres.
+The roar of the crowd, the familiarity of the pitch, the comfort of the home dressing room – all give the home team an edge.
+This is particularly true in English football.
 However, a look at the data spanning over a century of English football reveals an interesting trend: the home advantage is shrinking.

 Using my database of all English league results since 1888 (available [here](https://github.com/seanelvidge/England-football-results), and described [here](https://seanelvidge.com/articles/2024/All_England_football_league_results/)) we can track the Home Win %, Draw %, and Away Win % from 1888 to the present day (at the time of writing, that is halfway through the 2024/2025 season, but the charts in this post should automatically update).
 The results are pretty clear: